VCityTeam/UD-Imuv/README.md

 FIXME: unmature section

 If at runtime the imuv server displayed images errors then you should check the installation of thoses binary dependencies.
+> ⚠️ allias `gm` doesn't work in powershell because it conflicts with the command Get-Member !!!!

 ## Installing Imuv applications